Rich in fiber, bursting with flavorful vegetables, and with added protein of your choice, this Brown Rice Asopao is your new comfort dish.

 - 5 tablespoons of olive oil

-- Place the rice in a bowl and add 7 cups of water to it.
+- Soak rice: Place the rice in a bowl and add water to it.
 Let it rest for 2 hours.

-- Season with a 1 tablespoon of salt, a pinch of pepper and tarragon.
+- Season: Add 1 ½ teaspoon of salt, and a pinch of pepper.

 - Cook rice: Drain the water from the rice.
 Set the rice aside and add the water to the pot with the vegetables.
 When the pot breaks the boil, add the rice.
 Cook over medium heat for 7 minutes.
 Lower the heat to the lowest setting.

 - Simmer: If you want to add shrimp or chicken, do now.
 Cover with a tight-fitting lid and simmer until the rice has opened and it has your preferred consistency.
 Taste and add salt to taste if you find it necessary.

 - Serve: This dish goes great with a few slices of avocado.